 Are Muslim schools divisive?

-One of the often heard accusations against religious schools is they are divisive and they produce men and women who are more likely to be prejudice than those who attended the non-religious common school.
+One of the most common accusations against religious schools is that they are divisive and they produce men and women who are more likely to be prejudice than those who attended the non-religious common school.
 Professor Greely and Bryk from Chicago University studied the effects of Catholic schooling upon the religious and social values and attitudes of adolescents, they concluded: “Quite the contrary, those who attend Catholic schools are less prejudice than all public schools graduates.
-Moreover, they are more likely to be pro-feminist” (Prof.Gerald Grace: Educational studies and faith based schooling: moving from prejudice to evidence based argument).
-If we extrapolate these teachings to Muslim schools and this is quite reasonable since Islam is understanding of other religions and teaches the universality of human brotherhood.
+Moreover, they are more likely to be pro-feminist” (Prof.Gerald Grace: Educational studies and

-“O mankind!
-We have created you from a male and female and have made you into different groups and tribes so that you may recognise one another.
-The most honorable of you is the most pious” (Al Hujarat: 13).
+“People!
+We have created you from a male and female; then made you into different races and tribes so you may know each other.
+Indeed, the most honourable in the sight of Allah is the most mindful of Allah, the Knower, the Aware.”
+(Al Hujarat: 13).

 We can argue that Muslim schools provide religious, moral and social development, which is respectful of others, nurtures openness and spirit of debate and dialogue, which is sensitive to responsibilities of a good citizen.
 There is enough anecdotal evidence to dispel the myth that Muslim schools are ‘ghetto’ schools.
 The graduates of Muslim schools are successfully working in society as businessmen, social workers, doctors, lawyers, teachers, community workers and other professionals.

 The meaning of separate is to be taken as the meaning of distinctive characteristics and individual special features.
 Just like in one house you have separate rooms, this does not mean the household is disunited.